Prince Nashimoto Morimasa: Military career

 Like the other princes of the imperial blood at the time, Prince Nashimoto Morimasa pursued a military career.
 Educated at the Central Military Preparatory School and the Imperial Japanese Army Academy, he received a commission as a second lieutenant in the IJA 39th Infantry Regiment in 1899.
-In 1903, he went to the École Spéciale Militaire de Saint-Cyr at St. Cyr, France, but returned to Japan the following year and served with his regiment as a captain under General Yasukata Oku in the Russo-Japanese War.
+In 1903, he went to the École Spéciale Militaire de Saint-Cyr at St. Cyr, France, but returned to Japan the following year and served with his regiment as a captain under General Oku Yasukata in the Russo-Japanese War.
 Prince Nashimoto then returned to France in August 1906 and remained until July 1909.
 The Prince rose to the rank of major of the Infantry in 1906, lieutenant colonel in 1908, and colonel in 1910.
 He was promoted to lieutenant general and commander of the IJA 16th Division in August 1917.

-Prince Nashimoto became a member of the Imperial Japanese Army General Staff in November 1919 and was promoted to the rank of general in August 1922.
+Prince Nashimoto became a member of the Imperial Japanese Army General Staff Office in November 1919 and was promoted to the rank of general in August 1922.
 On 8 August 1932, he was given the largely honorary rank of field marshal and became a member of the Board of Marshals and Fleet Admirals.
-However, the prince held no major military commands during the Pacific War (1931–1945).
-Unlike Prince Asaka and Prince Higashikuni, he remained largely removed from the mounting radicalism within the army, which culminated in the February 26 Incident of 1936.
+However, the prince held no major military commands during the Pacific War (1941–1945).
+Unlike his younger half-brothers and Emperor Meiji's sons-in-law, Prince Yasuhiko Asaka and Prince Naruhiko Higashikuni (served as prime minister in 1945), he remained largely removed from the mounting radicalism within the army, which culminated in the February 26 Incident of 1936.
 In October 1937, he became chief priest (saishu) of the Ise Shrine, upon the death of his half-brother, Prince Kuni Taka.

 Prince Nashimoto retired from the active list aged 70 in 1944.
 He served as president of the Imperial Association, the honorary president of the Franco-Japanese Society, the Japan Forestry Association, the Japan Agricultural Association, the Imperial Air-Association, the Japan Martial Arts Association, and the Italian Society of Japan.